-As can be observed from the logic described in Table 14, for any interlinked technology pathways shown in Figure 6 above, the system additionally disables all preceding technology paths whenever a vehicle transitions to a succeeding pathway.
-For example, if the model applies SHEVPS technology on a vehicle, the system disables all Engine and Transmission paths, as well as the Electrification path, most of which precede the Hybrid/Electric pathway (e.g., Automatic Transmission path), while some are simply incompatible (e.g., Engine Improvements path).
-15
+As can be observed from the logic described in Table 16, for any interlinked technology pathways shown in Figure 6 above, the system additionally disables all preceding technology paths whenever a vehicle transitions to a succeeding pathway.
+For example, if the model applies SHEVPS technology on a vehicle, the system disables all of the Engine, Transmission, and Electrification paths, which precede the HEV-PS pathway, in addition to the HEV-P2, Turbo-P2, and HCR-P2 paths, which are simply incompatible.

-The compatibility logic presented in this section only outlines the interaction between the various pathways available within the modeling system.
-The individual technologies, however, may incorporate additional constraints related to the interaction between particular technologies.
-These technology-specific constraints are described in greater detail in Section S4.5 below.
+The compatibility logic presented in this section outlines the interaction between the various pathways available within the modeling system, as well as highlights select technology-specific restrictions.
+However, individual technologies may incorporate additional constraints not listed here, which are described in greater detail in Section S4.5 further below.